virtualms/whereToGo/README.md

 * w\o data augmentation: [640](https://drive.google.com/file/d/1-KceBOglxJCBCVGx5MXBpItcteOyo2ZF/view?usp=sharing)

 # Android App
-The Android App implement the purpose discussed in introductions, using the best weights obtained from the training phase.
+The Android App implement the purpose discussed previously, using the best weights obtained from the training phase linked before.
 You can find the repository following this [broken link :(]().

 # References
 > The image from the first section is an ‘Illustration by Freepik Storyset", from https://storyset.com/